Charitable Donation Scheme

 - organisations that promote human rights as detailed under Section 209 Taxes Consolidation Act 1997.

-To operate the Charitable Donation Scheme (CDS) you should complete a CDS Tax Registration Form and submit it:
+To operate the Charitable Donation Scheme (CDS) you should complete a CDS Tax Registration Form.
+This form should be submitted to the Charities and Sports Exemptions Unit through MyEnquiries on (ROS).

 You do not need to complete a CDS Tax Registration form if you are a school with: